tstack/lnav/docs/source/hotkeys.rst

      - :kbd:`←`
      -
      - Left half a page.
-In the log view, pressing left while at the start of the message text will reveal the source file name for each line.
+In the log view, pressing left while at the start of the message text will reveal the shortened source file name for each line.
        Pressing again will reveal the full path.
    * - :kbd:`Shift` + :kbd:`h`
      - :kbd:`Shift` + :kbd:`←`